-No-bake energy bites are perfect to take with you on trips during the summer.
+No-bake energy bites are perfect for taking with you on trips during the summer.
 With warm weather sweeping most of the northern hemisphere, many of us are ready for lots of outdoor fun.
 With Kids, this means getting super hungry but not wanting to stop playing to eat.

 At our house, it’s time to start making energy bites to keep in the fridge or a lunch bag.
 They are perfect for a hike, on the beach, or playground.
 Not having to turn on the oven in the heat is just a bonus to these tasty treats, in addition to swapping out almost all ingredients to suit the flavor/texture and allergy needs of your family.

 Having the kids help hand roll them and mix the ingredients with their hands can help with sensory integration.
-Plus, I’ve always found kids more willing to try new things if they make it themselves/ have a say in what gets added.
+Furthermore, I always find that kids are more willing to try new things if they make it themselves or have a say in what gets added.

 This recipe is designed to be made with kids and does not make too many due to a potential lack of cooking stamina/ focus for a large batch.
 We have doubled this recipe with excellent results.
 We have also used many different types of nut butter and nut-free butter, and other types of dried fruit.